May 2013: Into the Northern Territory Outback

 Small paddymelon, kakadu

-This well-preserved Aboriginal rock art, remarkably untouched by vandalism—unlike so many other ancient sites around the world—was located on a remote cliffside at the end of a hike.
-The atmosphere was eerie and mysterious.
+This well-preserved Aboriginal rock art, remarkably untouched by vandalism—unlike so many other ancient sites around the world—was hidden on a remote cliffside at the end of a long hike.
+The atmosphere there was both eerie and mysterious, as if the walls themselves held whispers from another time.

 Aborigine Rock Art